DETAILED ACTION

 In paragraphs 0014 and 0019 of Hwang1, the UE sends a retransmission (“second data”) for code block groups that were negatively acknowledged.

-In response that the first indication information indicates hybrid automatic repeat request (HARQ) retransmission and network coding-based transmission, the second set of CBs or CBGs comprises a first subset of CBs or CBGs for carrying HARQ retransmission data and a second subset of CBs or CBGs for carrying network coded data
+In response that the first indication information indicates hybrid automatic repeat request (HARQ) retransmission and network coding-based transmission, the second set of CBs or CBGs comprises a first subset of CBs or CBGs for carrying HARQ retransmission data and a second subset of CBs or CBGs for carrying network-coded data

-Paragraph 0014 of Hwang1 describes retransmitting negatively acknowledged code block groups, and paragraphs 0209 and 0211 of Hwang describe sending code block groups with a parity code block (i.e. sending a second code block that is “network coding” for faut tolerance).
+Paragraph 0014 of Hwang1 describes retransmitting negatively acknowledged code block groups, and paragraphs 0209 and 0211 of Hwang describe sending code block groups with a parity code block (i.e. sending a second code block that is “network coding” for fault tolerance).

 Paragraph 0014 of Hwang1 describes retransmitting code blocks that were negatively acknowledged, i.e. code blocks that were “incorrectly received”.

-Sending the first subset of CBS or CBGs for HARQ retransmission
+Sending the first subset of CBs or CBGs for HARQ retransmission

 Paragraph 0014 of Hwang1 describes “HARQ retransmission” of code blocks that were negatively acknowledged.